-- · Control commands
+- Control commands

 - MQSC commands

 - PCF commands

 This section describes the command sets that are available.
 Some tasks can be performed using either a control command or an MQSC command, whilst other tasks can be performed using only one type of command.
-For a comparison of the facilities provided by the different types of command set, see the MQSeries System Administration manual.
+For a comparison of the facilities provided by the different types of command set, see Appendix G, "Comparing command sets" in the MQSeries System Administration book.